aureliussr/aurelius-reviews/README.md

-### Useful and comprehensive reviews for choosing your game
+### Useful and Comprehensive Reviews to Help You Choose Your Game